MUSIC

 Junior Singing Classical

-Adjudicator:
+Adjudicator: William Berger

 Entrant Grade House Award Finalist Title Composer

-Burrow, Nicholas 8 Gray Not Assigned Sweet chance Michael Head
+Burrow, Nicholas 8 Gray Not Assigned Sweet Chance Michael Head

 Dembaremba, Joshua 9 Mallett Not Assigned The Jones Boys Traditional Canadian